schultek/super_annotations/README.md

   /// You have to implement the [apply] method, which will be
   /// executed during the build phase
-  /// @param clazz: A formal description of the annotated class, e.g. its name and fields
+  /// @param target: A formal description of the annotated class, e.g. its name and fields
   /// @param library: The library that will be generated as output of the build phase
   @override
-  void apply(Class clazz, LibraryBuilder library) {
+  void apply(Class target, LibraryBuilder library) {
-    // do someting with [clazz] and [library]
+    // Your custom implementation here
   }
 }
 ```

-The `clazz` parameter will hold all the information about the annotated class, and the
+The `target` parameter will hold all the information about the annotated class, and the
 `library` parameter can be used to produce your code generation output in a formal way.

+Access information about the class using `target.name`, `target.fields` and so on.
+Add code to the generation output using: `library.body.add(...)`.
+You can add declarations like `Class(...)`, `Extension(...)`, `Mixin(...)` etc, or use raw code with `Code(...)`.

 After that, use your custom annotation as you like: